 I believe happiness is a positive cash flow.
-St Paul, the man who started Christian theology with his gregarious letter-writing (in today's Internet context he could be regarded as an e-mail spammer), says in the Epistle to the Romans (a longwinded, preachy book in the New Testament Bible) that the love of money – greed – is the root of all evil.
+St Paul, the man who invented Christian theology with his gregarious letter-writing (in today’s Internet context he could be regarded as an e-mail spammer), says in the Epistle to the Romans (a longwinded, preachy book in the New Testament Bible) that the love of money – greed – is the root of all evil.

 But I say the lack of money is the real cause of social evil, misery and personal tragedy.